GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdseamount.rst

    A linear density distribution selected via option **-H**.
 Flank density can be affected by water pressure if :math:`\Delta \rho_f > 0` while the normalized internal density gradient is raised to power *p* to allow for nonlinear gradients.  **Note**: The reference height *H* refers to a very tall seamount for which the supplied densities are suitable.
-Smaller samounts will thus see lower core densities by virtue of being smaller.
+Smaller seamounts will thus see lower core densities by virtue of being smaller.

 .. _-K: